 In spite of many later skirmishes, however, history would see eventually see the Spaniards come out on top, likely aided by superior technology and methods of fighting unfamiliar to Amerindian culture.

 A 1777 census showed 2,763 persons living on the island, including approximately 2,000 Lokono.
-A couple decades after, in 1783, the ‘Cedula of Population’ was begun, which would eventually cause that lingering Amerindian population to be overwhelmingly overrun by immigrants from other European countries; plantation owners from France (around the time of the French Revolution in 1789); slaves from West Africa (over the following decades); and eventually indentured workers from India (after the emancipation of African slaves in 1833).
+A couple decades after, in 1783, the ‘Cedula of Population’ was begun, which would eventually cause that lingering Amerindian population to be overwhelmingly overrun by immigrants from other European countries; plantation owners from France (around the time of the French Revolution in 1789); slaves from West Africa (over the following decades); religious refugees from the Middle East (including Syria and Lebanon); and eventually indentured workers from South and East Asia (after the emancipation of African slaves in 1833).

 In 1844, a government administration building was constructed opposite the western edge of Brunswick Square (later called ‘Woodford Square‘).
 After being painted a red colour in 1897, the building began being called ‘The Red House’.
 (In 1903 the building was destroyed during the Water Riots and was rebuilt by 1907).